 Before we get to the post, a quick, shameless plug for my upcoming trainings.
 You can join me live at my 500-Hour Yoga Teacher Training in San Francisco, London, or Hong Kong.
 I also have three separate online teacher trainings, focusing on arm balances & inversions, sequencing, or anatomy.

 In 20 years of teaching yoga, I’ve never played music in my class.
 Not once.
 If you play music in your class — or you prefer to go to classes with music — I don’t blame you.
-In fact, there are plenty of good reasons to listen to music when you practice and teach.
+In fact, there are plenty of good reasons to listen to music when you practice and teach yoga.
 Playing music is emotive, it’s motivating, it’s enjoyable, and it creates an ambiance.
 Even more, music can help hold the space for your students and allow you to rest your voice more often.
-Still, I don’t play music in any of my classes, and, while I’ve changed my tune about countless other things in the past, I don’t anticipate a James Taylor accompanied Savasana any time soon.
+Still, I don’t play music in any of my classes, and, while I’ve changed my tune about countless other things in the past, I don’t anticipate a James Taylor accompanied Savasana in my classes any time soon.

-I get asked all the time why I don’t play music in my class and my immediate answer is that I would never subject anyone to my record collection.
+I get asked all the time why I don’t play music in my yoga classes and my immediate answer is that I would never subject anyone to my record collection.
 Unless you already listen to Sick of It All and Avail in steady rotation, we’re not on the same page with our musical preferences.
 I respect that most of my students’ musical sensibilities are different than mine and I don’t want to make them suffer through my taste.
 Here are a few other reasons I prefer a quiet classroom.

 BECAUSE IT’S QUIET